ChristianKohler/Homepage/content/posts/2021-07-05-ng-modules-best-practices/index.md

 If you build a library, the SCAM strategy is perfect since it allows the library consumer to only import the components they use.
 It is also good if you have difficulties defining a good strategy due to its simple rules.

 Both SCAM and the classic feature/view module approach result in the same bundle structure.
 So both are very good from a performance perspective.
+However, this is only the case as long as we do not accidentally import a feature module in the app or core module, which does not happen with SCAM.

 ## Summary